krypt/krypt-cmac/README.md

 ### AES-CMAC-PRF-128 (RFC 4615)

-If you need to generate CMAC tags from keys that are of varying length and not in the usual 128, 192 or 256 bit range, you may use AES-CMAC-PRF-128.
+If you need to generate CMAC tags from keys of varying lengths and not the usual 128, 192, or 256 bit range, use AES-CMAC-PRF-128 as provided by `Krypt::Cmac::Prf128.
 It computes a regular AES-CMAC on the key first and uses the 128 bit result as the actual key for CMAC computation.
-You may also want to use it if you require an AES-128-CMAC tag for keys that are 192 or 256 bits long.
+You might also use it if you need an AES-128-CMAC tag for keys that are 192 or 256 bits long.
 Using regular AES-CMAC with such keys would compute AES-192-CMAC and AES-256-CMAC tags respectively.

 ```ruby
 require 'krypt/cmac'